Features of Nxtwave Full Stack Development Course

 Key Concepts:

-- Flexbox and CSS Grid: For creating flexible, adaptive layouts.
+- Flexbox and CSS Grid: Advanced methods to create flexible, responsive layouts.

-- Media Queries: Detect screen size and apply styles accordingly.
+- Media Queries: Getting screen size and applying styles based on the screen size.

 Real-World Project: